thebleacher/dotfiles/README.md

 - `alt + ->` = `Send Escape Sequence: f`

 \* = Use the actual keys, not the text above.

-### Git

-Get the latest version of Git.

-    brew install git

-### ZSH

-Install ZSH with the following command:

-    brew install zsh

-### Environment, ZSH, Sublime configuration

-Next, clone this Git repository to your $HOME directory and initialize/update the submodules and finally hook everything up by running the `install` script.

-    git clone git://github.com/tombruijn/dotfiles.git $HOME/dotfiles
-    cd $HOME/dotfiles && git submodule init && \
-      git submodule update --recursive && ./install

-This should set up the symlinks from the dotfiles directory to your `$HOME` directory, do not remove the `dotfiles` directory.

 ### Sublime plugins